-For all that it has in its favour, virtual collaboration can present some challenges.
-There are certain nuances that can be lost when communicating online – whether it be on Teams or Zoom or email.
+For all that it has in its favour, running virtual collaboratives can present some challenges.
+You can lose certain nuances when communicating online – whether it be on Teams or Zoom or email.
 However, digital platforms can help by enabling further reach geographically.
-This is where you can use platforms like Life QI, who have been supporting QI collaboratives before the pandemic and during these challenging times.
+You can use platforms like Life QI, who have been supporting collaboratives before the pandemic and during these challenging times.
 While some QI projects have been temporarily put on hold, others have been thriving in this new world, meaning collaborative teams can continue to make quality and transformational changes.

 Some collaboratives have adapted quickly to the new way of working.
 East London NHS Foundation Trust (ELFT) have already run one of their Pocket QI sessions remotely and shared their learning.
 They made their predictions, tested, reflected on the results and identified recommendations for the next session.

-Using a solution such as Life QI means that you can continue to engage with your quality improvement peers, while ‘removing’ geographical barriers.
-It also means your teams can connect directly with improvement advisors with whom they can share and provide feedback and guidance.
+Using Life QI means that you can continue to engage with your quality improvement peers, while ‘removing’ geographical barriers.
+It also means your teams can connect directly with improvement advisors with whom they can share and provide feedback.
 You can also access all your PDSAs in one place and access online training.

 Test your technology in advance of virtual QI meetings

-It is acknowledged that technology can really help your improvement journey, particularly now teams are more open to – and even expect to be - working remotely or online.
+Technology can really help your improvement journey.
+Particularly now teams are more open to – and even expect to be - working remotely or online.
 In the Harvard Business Review’s article ‘What It Takes to Run a Great Virtual Meeting’ the author notes: ‘Nothing kills momentum at the start of a meeting like a 15-minute delay because people need to download software, can’t get the video to work, etc. Prior to a virtual meeting, all participants should test the technology and make sure they are comfortable with the major features.’
-Make sure that you are ready to go before starting your virtual meetings and encourage your team members to do so as well.
+Make sure that you are ready before starting your virtual meetings and encourage your team to do so as well.

 Assign a facilitator for your virtual meetings

-The Harvard Business Review article2 advises that you assign a facilitator in order to manage virtual discussions, as sometimes managing these discussions can be more difficult virtually.
+Sometimes managing discussions can be more difficult virtually.
+That's why The Harvard Business Review article advises that you assign a facilitator in order to manage virtual discussions.
 If one person is tasked with guiding the conversation, this can really help.
-A polling system can also be used to check that the group are on board and that all voices are being held.
+Polling systems can also be used to check that the group are on board and all voices are being held.
 The facilitator can also help with the technology if this presents an issue.